 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-The new feature film by Jacques Perrin and Jacques Cluzaud is released this Wednesday, January 27, 2010.
-I could see Oceans in December, well before the official release, and meet the film crew.
+The new feature film by Jacques Perrin and Jacques Cluzaud will be released this Wednesday, January 27, 2010.
+I was able to see Oceans in December, well before the official release, and meet the film's team.